Is tretinoin over the counter (OTC)?

 The information presented in this article is based on scientific research and the professional advice of our Content Medical Reviewers, who are experts in the field of Dermatology.
 How we write our content →

-You probably have heard a lot about tretinoin as it is one of the most sought-after ingredients in the skin care industry due to its many benefits.
-But, can tretinoin be bought over the counter or does it require a prescription from a licensed healthcare provider?
+You probably have heard a lot about tretinoin as it is one of the most sought-after ingredients in dermatology due to its many benefits.
+But, can you get tretinoin over the counter (OTC) or does it require a prescription from a healthcare provider?

 Can you get tretinoin over the counter (OTC)?